-- · Teacher (and SENCo where appropriate) visits to Nursery - Transition Days within school e.g. Teddy Bears Picnic - · Where a pupil has been identified with Special Educational Needs prior to starting school, we work closely with Preschool settings, Specialist Teachers/Health Professionals and parents to gather information and to

-• Within school and between phases, we identify children who may be vulnerable at transition and work with parents to put in additional supports e.g. Social stories, additional visits.
+- Teacher (and SENCO where appropriate) visits to Nursery - Transition Days within school e.g. Teddy Bears Picnic - Where a pupil has been identified with Special Educational Needs prior to starting school, we work closely with Preschool settings, Specialist Teachers/Health Professionals and parents to gather information and to plan for additional support needed.
+This may include: additional visits, transition meetings, supports such as Social Stories/Visual supports. - Within school and between phases, we identify children who may be vulnerable at transition and work with parents to put in additional supports eg Social stories, additional visits.